vagfed/ocp-ppc-install/README.md

 Automated install of a full OpenShift cluster on IBM Power LPAR using Ansible.
 Internet access is required for all LPARs involved, with the option of using an HTTP proxy (with optional user/password).

-The scripts must be copied on an IBM Power LPAR configured with RHEL 9 (please use RHEL 9.4 minimum).
+The scripts must be copied on an IBM Power LPAR configured with RHEL 9.4.
 Other Linux flavours should work but they may require some editing of scripts since some configuration files may be different.
 This LPAR will be configured to allow network installation of OpenShift cluster.
 This LPAR is ideally loacated in the same network of OCP cluster but it is not mandatory.

 All LPARs in the OCP cluster must be located in the same subnet.
 They will use BOOTP, TFTP and HTTP protocols to contact the LPAR from where installation is started using the scripts, so routing is required and no firewall should be present.